 Facts about Baylor College of Medicine

-The Baylor College of Medicine at Baylor University was originally part of the private and prestigious Baptist university system located in Houston, Texas.
-It is currently independent from the university and is a part of Houston’s Texas Medical Center.
+The Baylor College of Medicine at Baylor University was originally part of the private and prestigious Houston, Texas, Baptist university, but is now independent and a part of Houston’s Texas Medical Center.
 Like Baylor University it is a private college.
-The College of Medicine is consistently ranked among the best medical schools in the country, and is currently ranked highly for primary care and for research.
+The College of Medicine is consistently ranked among the best medical schools in the country, and is ranked high for primary care and research.

-Baylor is an institution that is devoted to educating students and future physicians, treating patients and also to conducting research.
-It is affiliated with eight other hospitals as well as with other organizations like universities and NASA.
-The resources that these affiliations provide allow Baylor to be among the most innovative of medical schools.
-This is reflected in the number of patents filed by the school’s researchers: 188 between 2009 and 2014, with a 27 percent success rate.
+Baylor is devoted to teaching students and future doctors, treating patients and also to research.
+It is affiliated with eight other hospitals and other organizations like universities and NASA.
+The resources from these affiliations help Baylor innovate, something reflected in the number of patents filed by the school’s researchers: 188 between 2009 and 2014, with a 27 percent success rate.

-Baylor was chartered by the Republic of Texas, the independent country that existed for just ten years between 1836 and 1846.
-The last Congress of the Republic chartered the university, which is the oldest higher education institution in Texas that has been continuously operating and one of the oldest universities west of the Mississippi River.
+Baylor was chartered by the Republic of Texas, the independent country that existed between 1836 and 1846.
+The last Congress of the Republic chartered the university, which is the oldest continuously operating higher education institution in Texas and one of the oldest universities west of the Mississippi River.
 In 1969, Baylor College of Medicine split from the university and became an independent institution for education and research.
 The Lung Institute was established in 2014.

 The Lung Institute